 For children with complex needs with Element 3 funding or an EHCP or for children with identified SEND reasonable adjustments will be made, these will be agreed with parents in advance.

 Confiscation, searches and screening

-Searching, screening and confiscation is conducted in line with the DfE's latest guidance on searching, screening and confiscation.
+Searching, screening and confiscation is conducted in line with the DfE's latest guidance: (Searching, screening and confiscation, Advice for schools - July 2022).